252nd Rifle Division: Formation to mid-1942

 Colonel Aleksandr Alekseevich Zabaluev, an NKVD officer, was named divisional commander on 5 July, and was promoted to major general ten days later.
 After Zabaluev arrived the division moved to Ostashkov.
 It was assigned to the 29th Army of Lieutenant General Ivan Maslennikov in the Reserve of the Supreme High Command by 13 July, less than three weeks after beginning to form.
 The 29th Army formed part of Lieutenant General Ivan Bogdanov's Front Reserve of Reserve Armies, which was to hold a defensive line from Staraya Russa to Bryansk.

 Battle of Smolensk

-By 19 July the 19th, 20th and 16th Armies were almost entirely encircled in the Smolensk region, and 29th Army was ordered to prepare an attack from the Toropets area towards Velikiye Luki with its 243rd, 256th and 252nd Rifle Divisions.
+By 19 July the 19th, 20th and 16th Armies were almost entirely encircled in the Smolensk region, and 29th Army was ordered to prepare an attack from the Toropets area towards Velikiye Luki with its 243rd, 256th Rifle Division and 252nd Rifle Divisions.
 For this attack, the 29th, similarly to the other reserve armies, was designated as an operational group named after its commander – Group Maslennikov – and subordinated to the Western Front on 20 July.
 On 26 July the division was in the Dubrovna, Borodkina and Suslovo region, 20–30 km southwest of Toropets.
 The 252nd entered combat two days later, fighting in the Battle of Smolensk.
 On 3 August it was reported as "preparing to force the Western Dvina River and organize antitank regions" in several locales about 50 km south of Toropets, and had orders to attack towards Demidov in the second week of the month.